-In our Canadian culture, certain harmful narratives exist around sexual violence that creates a rape culture and an environment where victims/survivors are often blamed for experiencing violence.
-Questions like, “What were you wearing,” “Why were you drinking?” or comments like, “They would never do that, they’re a good person,” “You just regret that you had sex with them” all put the onus on the victim/survivor and not on the perpetrator.
+In Canadian culture, certain harmful narratives exist around sexual violence that lead to victims/survivors often being blamed for experiencing violence.
+Questions like, “What were you wearing?”
+“Why were you drinking?” or comments like, “They would never do that, they’re a good person,” “You just regret that you had sex with them” all put the blame on the victim/survivor and not on the perpetrator.
 Sexual violence is never the fault of the victim/survivor.

 Sexual violence is any form of sexualized behavior that occurs without consent.
 This includes sexual assault (unwanted sexual touching), as well as non-physical violence such as street harassment (ie. “cat-calling”), stalking, non-consensual sharing of sexual images (ie. “revenge porn”), and sexual harassment.